avishek-sen-gupta/cobol-rekt/README.md

 Engineers can pick components from this library to incorporate into their reverse engineering analysis workflows, or more cohesive products suitable for wider audiences like analysts.

-**This is also why Cobol-REKT does not have a UI (though there may be one in the future for showcase purposes).**
+**This is also why Cobol-REKT does not have a UI (though there is one in the works for showcase purposes).**

 An important aspirational aim of this library is to serve as a testbed for some of the following: